Student to Student

 In reaction to September 11, 2001, the Secretary of Education announced several new policy priorities, including increasing U.S. knowledge of other cultures and languages.
 "All future measures of K-12 education must include

-a solid grounding in other cultures, other languages and other histories," Rod Paige declared during International Education Week this past fall.
+a solid grounding in other cultures, other languages and other histories," Rod Paige declared during International Education Week.

 While such a grounding is not presently a part of our educational system, Paiges "future measures" statement emphasizes our intention to force coming generations to do what the voting generation still refuses to